tsatria03/CookyCraze/docks/readme.txt

 Menu aliases.
 Format: alias=Full Menu Name
 Format with rank and description: alias=Full Menu Name|min_rank|Description Define short aliases for menu names at the top of the file.
 Use the alias as the first field on item lines to assign items to that category.
-Optionally append a pipe followed by a minimum rank and another pipe followed by a description.
+Optionally append a pipe followed by a minimum rank, and another pipe followed by a description.
 Locked categories show their required rank in the shop.

 Item format: menu:item_type:target:base_cost:cost_multiplier:amount:min_rank:use_percent:description